Supplementary Python Basics

 4. Built-in Functions

-Python includes many useful built-in functions that allow you to achieve desired results quickly without writing complex code.
+Python includes many useful built-in functions that allow you to quickly achieve desired results without writing complex code.

 4.1 General Category